Esri/jsapi-resources/.github/scripts/README.md

 ```

-There are also options that you can provide with flags.
+There are also options that you can set with flags.
 For example, you can tell the script to run a browser performance analysis against the build using the `-r` argument:

 ```bash
 node build-size.js ../../esm-samples/jsapi-create-react-app/build -r
 ```

-In addition to the build size information, the output will also include the following:
+Now, in addition to the build size information the output will also include the following:

 ```
 -----------------------------